kamu-data/kamu-cli/images/demo/README.md

 docker-compose up
 ```

-> If you've ran the environment before you might want to get latest versions of the images using `docker-compose pull` command.
+> If you've run the environment before you might want to get latest versions of the images using `docker-compose pull` command.

 This will run:
 * JupyterHub web notebooks with Kamu integration